SparkPost/support-docs/content/momentum/4/lua/ref-msys-validate-openarc-sign.md

         If not defined, will be built from the `keyfile`.

-    *   `headerlist` – "`;`" separated list of headers to sign
+    *   `headerlist` – colon-separated list of headers to sign

-    *   `oversign_headerlist` – "`;`" seperated list of headers for over signing
+    *   `oversign_headerlist` – colon-separated list of headers for over signing

     *   `skip_ar_header_update` – if set, no update to the AR (Authentication-Results) header.

         If not set, Momentum will append the ARC verification result (e.g. `arc=pass`) to the existing AR header or create one if it does not exist.

-*   `ar` - authentication assessment to be enshrined into the AAR (ARC-Authentication-Results) header.
+*   `ar` - authentication assessment to be copied as-is into the AAR (ARC-Authentication-Results) header.

     If not provided, Momentum will take the value from the existing `Authentication-Results` header.
-    Momentum appends this value with the ARC verification result (e.g. `arc=pass`) and use it to build the AAR header.
+    Momentum appends this value with the ARC verification result (e.g. `arc=pass`) and uses it to build the AAR header.

 ### Note

-Since ARC sealing should happen after all potential modification of a message is done, this function shall be invoked in the `post_final_validation` stage after all the other validation phases.
+Since ARC sealing  must not happen until all potential modification of a message is done, this function should be invoked in the `post_final_validation` stage after all the other validation phases.

-If for any reason the ARC signing/sealing failed, the context variable `arc_cv` of the `ec_message` will not be set, and the error reason is logged into paniclog.
+If for any reason the ARC signing/sealing failed, the context variable `arc_seal` of the `ec_message` will not be set, and the error reason is logged into paniclog.

-<a name="lua.ref.msys.validate.opendarc.sign.example"></a>
+<a name="lua.ref.msys.validate.openarc.sign.example"></a>
 ### Example